appwrite/playground-for-go/README.md

 ## Follow Us

 Join our growing community around the world!
-Follow us on [X](https://x.com/appwrite), [LinkedIn page](https://www.linkedin.com/company/appwrite/mycompany/), or join our [Discord Server](https://appwrite.io/discord) for more help, ideas and discussions.
+Follow us on [X](https://x.com/appwrite), [LinkedIn](https://www.linkedin.com/company/appwrite/mycompany/), or join our [Discord Server](https://appwrite.io/discord) for more help, ideas and discussions.